Federation

 Related capabilities

-The signed verdict is the payload federation transports across the boundary; verifiers evaluate the same predicates on each side.
+The signed verdict is the payload federation transports across the boundary; the principal on each side renders accept or reject, and we hold the signed decision.

-Cross-org terminal verdicts project a SETTLE or HOLD signal to the side that owns the payment or contract system.
+Cross-org terminal verdicts project a SETTLE, HOLD, or RELEASE signal to the side that owns the payment or contract system.
+The mechanics live on that page.

 Cross-org workflows pin a content-addressed manifest digest so each Server validates the same contract version.